The Impact of Criminal Records from Marijuana Use

 The Battle about Legalization Rages On

-While the current Prime Minster feels strongly about legalizing marijuana for recreational use nation-wide, more than just logistical and financial obstacles stand in the way.
+While the current Prime Minister feels strongly about legalizing marijuana for recreational use nation-wide, more than just logistical and financial obstacles stand in the way.
 Back in 2001, courts ruled that individuals suffering from epilepsy, AIDS, cancer and other serious debilitating conditions had a constitutional right to grow and smoke marijuana.

 The liberal federal government at the time developed a hybrid system where the health ministry acted as dealer and doctor.
 There was a single supplier and patients were allowed to grow their own plants with a license.